cboettig/ews-review/Annotated Bibliography.md

  - @Lade2012 - General Modeling
  - @Bennett2005 - Qualitative resilience analysis for identifying variables of interest.
  - Spatial patterning - @Dakos2011, @Rietkerk2008, @Kefi2010

+## Other ideas to mention

+ - Confusion about what consititutes "fast" and "slow" variables [@Walker2012]
+ - Regime shifts may be fast, but actual change in state variables may be slow due to long transients [@Hastings2010d; Hughes2012].
+ - Regimes shifts can occur locally in spatially explicit environements, resulting in gradual transitions at larger scales[@